VNG-Realisatie/nlx/design/functional-design.md

   - [ ] How does NLX know what data to withhold?
 - [ ] Requests for access to the data by the data subject must  be logged as well

-### Inter-organisational billing
+### Inter-organizational billing
-The NLX logs can be used to implement inter-organisational billing based on the use of services offered by the NLX node.
+The NLX logs can be used to implement inter-organizational billing based on the use of services offered by the NLX node.
 Whether this is used or not is depending on policy, but the design choices should make it easy to implement.
 This way, the overhead for billing can be kept minimal.
-- [ ] Count the number of successful requests per API per organisation
+- [ ] Count the number of successful requests per API per organization
 - [ ] Offer an API to exchange this info including a way to mark records as processed
-- [ ] Organisational suggestion: Most efficient would be to use a clearing house construction: One organisation that calculates all and deals with invoicing
+- [ ] Organisational suggestion: Most efficient would be to use a clearing house construction: One organization that calculates all and deals with invoicing

 ### Assisting non-repudiation controls
 Non-repudiation is a method of assuring that something that’s actually valid cannot be disowned or denied.
 From the point of NLX, non-repudiation applies to communication between NLX nodes and the transfer of data.
-Its aim is to ensure that organisations that exchange data are unable to deny the authenticity of their signatures on the these data transfer, or that they were the originator of a particular message or transfer.
-The NLX logs will have to include artefacts which may be used to dispute the claims of organisations that denies being the originator of an action or communication.
+Its aim is to ensure that organizations that exchange data are unable to deny the authenticity of their signatures on the these data transfer, or that they were the originator of a particular message or transfer.
+The NLX logs will have to include artefacts which may be used to dispute the claims of organizations that denies being the originator of an action or communication.
 These artefacts are:
 - [ ] An identity
 - [ ] The authentication of the identity
 - [ ] Evidence connecting the identified party to a communication or action